Sunday, 13 July 2025

 I watched the day unfold on TV with friends, into the early hours of Sunday morning.
 I still have the audio tapes.
 On one of them, at the conclusion of Led Zeppelin's Stairway To Heaven, you hear DJ Mike Smith saying "Well, if you won't give us at least a quid after hearing the most requested song of all time, well, there's no hope is there?"

-Live Aid showed what was possible when a whole community of artists work together for something bigger than all of them; for those much less fortunate than themselves.
+Live Aid showed what was possible when a whole community of artists work together to benefit those much less fortunate than themselves.
 It also engaged a generation of 20 and 30-somethings in a way that is perhaps hard to imagine now.

-The 1980s was a politically-charged time, with issues of race, equality, human rights and the environment gaining prominence.
-The use of music to highlight these issues seemed quite natural at the time and after Live Aid, the torch was carried forward by some of the highest profile rock stars in the fight for human rights, the fight against apartheid in South Africa and many others worthy causes.
+The 1980s was a politically-charged time, with issues of civil and human rights, and the environment gaining prominence.
+The use of music to highlight these issues, although it was radical, it also seemed quite natural at the time.
+And after Live Aid, the torch was carried forward by some of these high profile rock stars in the fight for human rights, the fight against apartheid in South Africa and many other worthy causes.

 The June 1988 concert that spurred the release from jail of Nelson Mandela, was a remarkable collection of global talent.
 More diverse than Live Aid and featuring many of the biggest artists of the day.